 Non-root userwhoami (should NOT be root)

-SSH key-only logingrep PasswordAuthentication /etc/ssh/sshd_configno
+SSH key-only logingrep PasswordAuthentication /etc/ssh/sshd_config - no

-Root login disabledgrep PermitRootLogin /etc/ssh/sshd_configno
+Root login disabledgrep PermitRootLogin /etc/ssh/sshd_config - no

-Firewall activesudo ufw status → active, default deny incoming
+Firewall activesudo ufw status - active, default deny incoming

-Only needed ports opensudo ufw status → 22/tcp (SSH) + 7777/tcp+udp
+Only needed ports opensudo ufw status - 22/tcp (SSH) + 7777/tcp+udp

-Connection gating ongrep enable_connection_gating relay-server.yamltrue
+Connection gating ongrep enable_connection_gating /etc/shurli/relay/relay-server.yaml - true

-Key file permissionsls -la relay_node.key-rw------- (600)
+Key file permissionsls -la /etc/shurli/relay/relay_node.key - -rw------- (600)

-Log rotationgrep SystemMaxUse /etc/systemd/journald.conf500M
+Log rotationgrep SystemMaxUse /etc/systemd/journald.conf - 500M

 System updatessudo apt update && sudo apt upgrade

-Or just run: bash setup.sh --check
+Or just run: bash tools/relay-setup.sh --check

 File Layout